Constructive Feedback That Changes Behavior

 Constructive Feedback: Summary

 Constructive feedback on a team member’s poor performance can yield big benefits for the project manager and team member.
 The project manager must control their anger and the impulse to accuse or punish.
-Constructive feedback includes learning the facts, verifying accountability and reinforcing the team member’s improved behavior.
+Constructive feedback includes learning the facts, verifying the team member’s accountability and reinforcing their improved behavior.

-You can practice using these techniques in our private, online courses with simulations.
-You will practice dealing with poor performing employees in live, private meetings with your instructor playing the team member role.
-You will learn how to successfully plan and deliver constructive feedback and think on your feet during these meetings.
+You can practice using these techniques in our private, online courses that include live simulations.
+You will practice dealing with poor performing team members in private meetings with your instructor who plays the role of the team member.
+You will learn how to successfully plan and deliver constructive feedback and “think on your feet”during these live online meetings.